Claim Your Listings on 402 Index

 }

-We fetch your verification file, compare the token, and mark your domain as verified.
+We fetch your verification file, compare the hash against the SHA-256 of your stored token, and mark your domain as verified.
 The file must be served directly (no redirects) and must be under 1KB.

 5. Edit your listings